sast-ctrl/movies_backend/README.md

 ## Using Heroku to access the backend

-The project is already linked and deployed with Heroku, this the URL:
+The project is already linked and deployed with Heroku, this is the URL:

 https://movies-backend-ns.herokuapp.com/